If you want to disguise the room behind you in a Microsoft Teams meeting, here's how to change the virtual background.

 Starting a meeting is different than starting a call—for a call, you'd switch to the Calls tab on the left side of the Teams app.
 For a meeting, you'll stay in the Teams tab and look to the upper right of the window, as in Figure B, where you'll see the Meet button and a small camera icon. click on that and follow the steps to launch a meeting.

 With the meeting launched, look at the menu bar that appears a little below center on the video screen.
 Click the three dots to open the menu, and then click Show Background Effects (Figure C).

+Microsoft Teams now allows for custom backgrounds.
 The process to change your background is the same whether you're hosting a meeting or participating, and it works in a regular call the same way.
 It's a bit more difficult if you're already in a call with other people—for now there's no way to center your view on your personal video, so you're stuck making changes to your background using the tiny thumbnail that appears in the bottom right of your screen.

 - Windows 10 Start menu hacks (TechRepublic Premium)